Sepp Daxenberger: Political career

-In 1996, Daxenberger was elected as mayor of Waging am See - he was the first mayor in Bavaria from the Green Party.
+In 1996, Daxenberger was elected as mayor of Waging am See – he was the first mayor in Bavaria from the Green Party.
 Daxenberger was the chairman of the Green Party in Bavaria between 2002 and 2008.
-For the 2008 Bavaria state election he was nominated as the front runner of his party and became Parliamentary group leader after the election, in which the Green Party received 7.7% of the vote.
+For the 2008 Bavaria state election he was nominated as the front-runner of his party and became Parliamentary group leader after the election, in which the Green Party received 7.7% of the vote.

+Personal life and death

 Daxenberger was diagnosed with cancer in 2003; his condition worsened in 2009.
 He died of cancer in Traunstein on 18 August 2010.
-His wife, who was also ill with cancer, died of the disease three days before him.
+His wife Gertraud, who was also ill with cancer, died of the disease three days before him.
+They had three sons.